bookofproofs/bookofproofs.github.io/_sources/history/20th-century/book.md

 9. Served as an advisor and mentor to many aspiring mathematics teachers.
 10. Led the preparation of the National Mathematics Examination for over a decade.

 Born 5 March 1937, Los Angeles, California, USA.
-Died 28 May1997, Santa Barbara, California, USA.
+Died 28 May 1997, Santa Barbara, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Book/)